Get 5% of discount using the code

 MYESIMNOW5

-Buy my eSIM
+Buy eSIM

 Trustpilot

-From dates to line-ups and some tips, we have prepared a short guide with everything you need for the festival!
+From dates to lineups and some tips, we have prepared a short guide with everything you need for the festival!

-What is the Reading Festival?
+What is Reading Festival?

-The Reading Festival is a famous music festival in the UK, similar to Glastonbury.
+Reading Festival is a famous music festival in the UK, similar to Glastonbury.
 Its first edition took place in 1961, but it was then known as the National Jazz Festival.
-However, during the 1970s, it changed its name to the Reading Festival.
+However, during the 1970s, it changed its name to Reading Festival.

 This yearly festival takes place every August Bank Holiday in England, where people will experience a unique musical experience on different stages with different genres, ranging from pop to metal.

-When is the Reading Festival 2025 taking place?
+When is Reading Festival 2026 taking place?

 Like previous years, the Reading Festival will occur during the August Bank Holiday in England.

-Where is the Reading Festival 2025 taking place?
+Where is Reading Festival 2026 taking place?

 YouTube video